 man apropos to learn more!

 There are other sources of documentation which you may also want to try.
-In particular there is the
+In particular,

-There are plenty of other sources of information available: many GUI (Graphical User Interface) tools will some built in help; command line tools typically have some help available by using ‘-h’ or ‘—help’ options; the Internet can help if you’re still stuck.
+There are plenty of other sources of information available: many GUI (Graphical User Interface) tools have some built-in help; command line tools typically have some help available by using '-h' or '—help' options; the Internet can help if you're still stuck.

 Further information about using man and its alternatives can be found in the McGill School of Computer Science guide.